 3. Model It -

 If your child is young or new to spending time in the Bible, start out reading them a Bible story before bed.
 Then model how to pray by praying out loud with them.
 Talk to them about how important it is to spend time with God, learning His Words to us and talking back to Him by praying.
 Encourage them to pray on their own when you leave the room.

 4. Timing -

 Help your child decide on a time to set aside to spend with the Lord.
 Just like us, they are much more likely to do it if they have a set time and you help them stick to it.
-We send our kids to bed 30 minutes early every night so that they have time to intentionally spend with God.
+Our goal is to send our kids to bed 30 minutes early every night so that they have time to intentionally spend with God.
 After those 30 minutes are up we go up to tuck them in.
 Many nights they tell us what they read, ask us questions, we insert knowledge we may have about what they have read…and we pray together.
 This obviously is harder to make happen some nights, and there have been many nights it hasn’t happened.
 But, we only have a short time with our children and this is SO important.
 Really the most important thing we could teach them in our time with them.
 So even if it doesn’t happen every night, it is definitely a top priority.
 If you haven’t been teaching your kids God’s Word and praying with them, don’t beat yourself up.
 It’s never too late.
 Start today!

 By Faith She knows that the calling to be a parent, grandparent, mentor… is not always easy, and we want to help.
 That’s why we have created By Faith Kids.
 We hope to chalk it full of resources for you to use for the little ones, or maybe not so little ones, in your life.